Reproducing kernels for the irreducible components of polynomial spaces on unions of Grassmannians: Examples of -designs derived from numerical minimization

 \subsection{From $2t$-designs to $2t+1$-designs}

-Theorem~\ref{the:2t to 2t+1} yields a way to derive $2t+1$-designs from $2t$-designs.
-Hence, any $2$-design in the Sections \ref{sec:2 designs in R3} and \ref{sec:2 designs in R4} gives rise to a $3$-design.
+Theorem~\ref{prop:2t to 2t+1} yields a construction of $2t+1$-designs from $2t$-designs.
+Hence, any $2$-design in the Sections \ref{sec:2 designs in R3}, \ref{sec:2 designs in R4}, and \ref{sec:2 design in R5} gives rise to a $3$-design.
 For instance, the $6$ lines going through the vertices of the icosahedron are a $2$-design in $\R^3$.
-By adding the $6$ complementary planes, we obtain a $3$-design with respect to $m_1=m_2=1$, see Figure \ref{fig:t=3 d=3}.

-\begin{remark} Theorem \ref{th:marginal designs} yields that the parts in each single Grassmannian $\mathcal{G}_{k,d}$ of a $3$-design for $\mathcal{G}_{\mathcal{K},d}$ with $|\K|=2$ must be a cubature of strength $2$.
-Any such cubature must have at least $6$ elements for $d=3$, so that our $3$-design with $12$ elements in the union of two Grassmannians is optimal with respect to the cardinality. \end{remark}
+By adding the $6$ complementary planes, we obtain a $3$-design with respect to $m_1=m_2=1$. \begin{remark} Proposition~\ref{prop:marginal designs} yields that the parts in each single Grassmannian $\mathcal{G}_{k,d}$ of a $3$-design for $\mathcal{G}_{\mathcal{I},d}$ with $|\mathcal{I}|=2$ must be a cubature of strength $2$.
+Any such cubature must have at least $6$ elements for $d=3$, so that our $3$-design with $12$ elements in the union of two Grassmannians is optimal. \end{remark}